 Although there is a relatively low risk for strong seismic shaking in the Northland region, the Holocene and Pleistocene deposits within the study area may contain loose sandy soils.
-Due to the presence of sandy soils, and in combination with assumed high groundwater levels, we consider liquefaction and lateral spread under seismic conditions to be a risk, particularly within the young Holocene alluvial deposits which generally consist of soft and poorly consolidated mud, sand and gravel.
-As discussed in the following sections, "low", "medium", and "high" liquefaction and lateral spread hazard areas have been developed for the study area, as they relate to Importance Level 2 (IL2) structures, with an assumed design life of 50 years.
+Due to the presence of sandy soils, and in combination with assumed high groundwater levels, we consider liquefaction and lateral spread under seismic conditions to be a risk, particularly within the young Holocene alluvial and dune deposits, which generally consist of soft and poorly consolidated mud, sand and gravel, to unvegetated mobile sand.
+As discussed in Section 14.2, "low", "medium", and "high" liquefaction and lateral spread hazard areas have been developed for the study area, as they relate to Importance Level 2 (IL2) structures, with an assumed design life of 50 years.